adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 ---
 title: "1.
-Install single Portworx cluster across multiple Kubernetes clusters"
+Prepare your Portworx Cluster"
 weight: 1
 keywords: cloud, backup, restore, snapshot, DR, migration, px-motion
 description: Find out how to install a single stretch Portworx cluster across multiple Kubernetes clusters.
 ---

-The goal of this doc is to setup a single Portworx cluster that spans across multiple Kubernetes clusters.
+The goal of this document is to setup a single Portworx cluster that spans across multiple Kubernetes clusters.

 ## Pre-requisites
 * **Kubernetes Clusters**: You should have at least two Kubernetes clusters which are a part of the same metropolitan area network with a network latency of 500ms between them.